What’s an Additional Interest vs. an Additional Insured?

 Building owners sometimes contractually require their commercial lessees to add them as Additional Interests on a property policy that covers a building.
 This can be less expensive than taking out their own insurance, or they can share risk with tenants when they are listed on two policies.
 Because the tenant does not have an ownership interest in the building, only a potential contractual obligation, you should talk to your insurance broker to discuss if the insurer will cover this situation.2

 If you are leasing expensive equipment, the lessor may require that you list them on your insurance policy.

-When it comes to Additional Interest vs. Additional Insured, the technical difference is that Additional Insureds will be provided a defense and coverage under a liability policy, while Additional Interests will be kept updated of changes and reimbursed for their financial loss in the event of a covered loss under a property policy.
+When it comes to an Additional Interest vs. an Additional Insured, the technical difference is that Additional Insureds will be provided a defense and coverage under a liability policy, while Additional Interests will be kept updated of changes and reimbursed for their financial loss in the event of a covered loss under a property policy.

-However, keep in mind that some insurers use these terms differently—and others may use them interchangeably (because, you know, insurance).
+However, keep in mind that some insurers use these terms differently — and others may use them interchangeably (because, you know, insurance).

 Are you considering adding someone else to your insurance policy?
 We hope this handy guide makes it easy to explain the pros and cons to folks who need to know.